hpd7/Portfolio/README.md

 # Portfolio2020
-Personal digital design portfolio and webAR experiments
+Personal digital design portfolio and webAR experiments. www.h-p-d.com

 Firstly a huge thank you to all the people making awesome stuff open source, sharing their projects and making free tutorials.